prysmaticlabs/documentation/website/docs/install/install-with-script.md

           <li><a href='https://discord.io/ethstaker'>r/EthStaker Discord</a></li>
           <li><a href='https://discord.com/invite/XkyZSSk4My'>Prysm Discord server</a>Prysm discord</li>
         </ul>
         <p>Someone should be able to give you the GöETH you need.
-You can then proceed to deposit 32 GöETH into the Prater testnet’s deposit contract via the Launchpad page.
-Exercise extreme caution throughout this procedure - **never send real ETH to the testnet deposit contract.** Finally, head back to your command prompt and run the following command:</p>
+You can then deposit 32 GöETH into the Prater testnet’s deposit contract via the Launchpad page.
+Exercise extreme caution throughout this procedure - <strong>never sendreal ETH to the testnet deposit contract.</strong>  Finally, head back to your command prompt and run the following command:</p>
         <pre><code>./prysm.sh validator --prater</code></pre>
       </TabItem>
     </Tabs>